 Introductory Comment

 The Age Discrimination in Employment Act (ADEA), 29 U.S.C. § 621 et seq., protects workers aged forty or older from employment discrimination on the basis of their age.
 The Act applies to private employers who have twenty or more employees for each working day.
 The Act also applies to States and political subdivisions of a State, regardless of the number of employees who work in that subdivision.
 29 U.S.C. § 630(b); Mount Lemmon Fire Dist. v.
-Guido, 139 S. Ct.
-22 (9th Cir.
-2018).
+Guido, 586 U.S. 1 (2018).

 Because of the numerous similarities between the ADEA and Title VII, the instructions in this chapter generally mirror the Committee’s organization of Title VII instructions by theory of liability, as used in Chapter 10 (Civil Rights—Title VII—Employment Discrimination; Harassment; Retaliation).
 As with Title VII, the ADEA recognizes claims under both disparate treatment and disparate impact theories of liability.
 See Smith v.
 City of Jackson, 544 U.S. 228, 231-34 (2005); see also Sheppard v.
 David Evans & Assoc., 694 F.3d 1045, 1049 & n.1 (9th Cir.
 2012).
 The Committee recommends that the court first identify the theory under which the plaintiff has asserted an ADEA claim, and then refer to the relevant subchapter for applicable jury instructions.